 6.39.2 Guidance to language users

+Follow the guidelines of TR 24772-1 clause 6.39.5.

 Use debugging tools such as leak detectors to help identify unreachable memory.

 Allocate and free memory in the same module and at the same level of abstraction to make it easier to determine when and if an allocated block of memory has been freed.